Edmund Beaufort, 2nd Duke of Somerset

-Edmund Beaufort, 2nd Duke of Somerset, 4th Earl of Somerset, 1st Earl of Dorset, 1st Marquess of Dorset styled 1st Count of Mortain, (Note: He was actually the first Duke of Somerset of the second creation of that title since his elder brother's title was extinct.)
+Edmund Beaufort, 2nd Duke of Somerset, 4th Earl of Somerset, 1st Earl of Dorset, 1st Marquess of Dorset styled 1st Count of Mortain (Note: He was actually the first Duke of Somerset of the second creation of that title since his elder brother's title was extinct.)
 (1406 – 22 May 1455), was an English nobleman and an important figure during the Hundred Years' War.
 His rivalry with Richard, Duke of York, was a leading cause of the Wars of the Roses.

 Origins

-Edmund Beaufort was the fourth surviving son of John Beaufort, 1st Earl of Somerset, the eldest of the four legitimised children of John of Gaunt (1340–1399) (third surviving son of King Edward III) by his mistress, later wife, Katherine Swynford.
-Edmund's mother was Margaret Holland, a daughter of Thomas Holland, 2nd Earl of Kent, by his wife Alice FitzAlan, a daughter of Richard FitzAlan, 10th Earl of Arundel, by his wife Eleanor of Lancaster, fifth daughter of Henry, 3rd Earl of Lancaster, a grandson of King Henry III.
+Edmund Beaufort was the fourth surviving son of John Beaufort, 1st Earl of Somerset, and his wife, Margaret Holland.
+Edmund's father John Beaufort was the eldest son of John of Gaunt, the third surviving son of King Edward III, and his mistress, later wife, Katherine Swynford.
+Although John Beaufort had been born out of wedlock, he was legitimised in 1396.
+Edmund's mother, Margaret Holland, was a daughter of Thomas Holland, 2nd Earl of Kent, and his wife, Alice FitzAlan.
+Alice was the daughter of Richard FitzAlan, 10th Earl of Arundel, and his wife, Eleanor of Lancaster.
+Eleanor in turn was the daughter of Henry, 3rd Earl of Lancaster, a grandson of King Henry III.
 Edmund was thus a cousin of both Richard, Duke of York, and the Lancastrian King Henry VI.

+Early life

+Around the time of Edmund's birth in 1406, the House of Beaufort was among the most significant noble families in England.
+The Beauforts were half-brothers of King Henry IV, who was the son of John of Gaunt and his first wife, Blanche of Lancaster, and held significant royal favor.
+Edmund's father John was considered "one of Henry IV's most trusted councillors."
+Edmund's uncles Henry and Thomas Beaufort were also significant political figures: Henry was the Bishop of Lincoln and Winchester and would serve on three occasions as Lord Chancellor; Thomas held various military posts and would later become Chancellor.

+Edmund's father John died in 1410, soon after his birth.
+Margaret Holland, Edmund's mother, remarried Thomas of Lancaster, Duke of Clarence, the younger brother of King Henry V, and Edmund may have been raised by the pair.
+In 1419, Edmund and his surviving brothers John and Thomas Beaufort travelled to Normandy, where the Duke of Clarence had command over the English army.
+Because of his youth, Edmund likely remained with his mother's household in Rouen instead of joining Clarence's campaign, which culminated with the death of the Duke of Clarence and the capture of both Edmund's brothers in 1421 at the Battle of Baugé.